trco/wannabe/README.md

         "wildcards": [
             {
                 "key": "userId",
-                "placeholder": "{placeholder}"
+                "placeholder": "placeholder"
             }
         ]
     }
 }
 ```

-When generating cURL commands to be hashed as unique identifiers of requests, the query `?status=completed&userId=123456` and the given wildcard will result in the `?status=completed&userId={placeholder}` query being included in the cURL command.
+When generating cURL commands to be hashed as unique identifiers of requests, the query `?status=completed&userId=123456` and the given wildcard will result in the `?status=completed&userId=placeholder` query being included in the cURL command.

-**Behind the scenes, how it operates:** After splitting the query string into an object of key-value pairs, the value of the key defined in the wildcard is replaced with a defined placeholder, or `{wannabe}` placeholder by default.
+**Behind the scenes, how it operates:** After splitting the query string into an object of key-value pairs, the value of the key defined in the wildcard is replaced with a defined placeholder, or `wannabe` placeholder by default.

 Requests that differ only in the value of the defined key in the query will result in the same cURL command and hash.
 Therefore, they will be stored as a single record with the underlying response in storage.